michstrauch/CoMOLA/README.md

 6 0 0 0 0 0 1 1 0
 7 0 0 0 0 0 0 1 0
 8 0 0 0 0 0 0 0 1</pre>
+Please note, land use class 8 is defined as static since it cannot be converted into another class, nor can a another class be converted into class 8.

 __(2) Total area__

-Constraint defining minimum and maximum area proportions of each land use type within the study area.
+A table provided as .txt file defining minimum and maximum area proportions of each land use type as percentage on total area.

 Example *(min\_max.txt)*: <pre>
 land_use 1 2 3 4 5 6 7 8